-Ask anyone ‘What does LMS stand for?’ and only a small selection of knowledgeable legends are able to answer.
+Ask anyone ‘What does LMS stand for?’ and only those in L&D will be able to tell you the answer.

 Join us as we explore everything you’ve ever wanted to know about LMSs but were afraid to ask…

-A Learning Management System (or Training Management System) is a web-based software solution that manages the distribution and analysis of a company’s training.
+A Learning Management System is a web-based software solution that manages the distribution and analysis of a company’s training.

 With an LMS, you are able to develop, administer and distribute eLearning content with ease.